jfcloutier/karma_system/design_notes/acting.md

     * send a prediction error with actual value `not_relevant`
   * Else experience the activation of the goal (which exists in the context of an intent) as `relevant`
 * `planned`
-  * If the CA has a working plan, do nothing
+  * If the CA has a working plan, do nothing (the prediction is correct)
   * Else if the directive does not correspond to a current experience
     * send a prediction error with actual value `not_relevant`
   * Else if the activation of the directive is experienced as `relevant`,
-    * start working on a plan or keep working on it (see above)
+    * start working on a plan or keep working on it (see below)
     * send a prediction error with actual value `relevant`
   * Else if the CA failed to build a working plan for the directive
     * send a prediction error with actual value `failed`